Jayu8/Kaggle-otto/Otto_Classification/blend/Readme.md

-The cross validation values (5-fold in order) of each model is stored over here
+The cross validation class probabilities (5-fold in order) of each model is stored over here.